mattlaturner-alt1/tailscale-factory-connect/README.md

    - inside devices TCP 80 (HTTP) --> Any

 ## Deployment Steps (Suggested order)
-1) Install and Configure Tailscale on the KVM server - See document "KVM-Server" document
+1) Install and Configure Tailscale on the KVM server - See file "KVM-Server"
-2) Install and Configure Tailscale on the Linux PLC - See document "Linux-PLC" document
+2) Install and Configure Tailscale on the Linux PLC - See file "Linux-PLC"
-3) Configure the KVM server for Subnet Routing and advertise routed for VMs - See "KVM-Server-Subnet-Routing" document
+3) Configure the KVM server for Subnet Routing and advertise routed for VMs - See file "KVM-Server-Subnet-Routing"
-4) Install and Configure Tailscale on Windows PV for remote access - See "Windows-PC" document
+4) Install and Configure Tailscale on Windows PV for remote access - See file "Windows-PC"

 ## Future Enhancements
 - Integration with Grafana for telemetry visualization